phaupt/cab-csr-validator/README.md

 * Sign-up or Login on https://developer.swisscom.com
 * Prepare the target (Orgs, Spaces, Apps)
+* Checkout the package like for local deployment on a web server
 * Upload the package
 ```
 cd <location of the git checkout>